Gifts of the Holy Spirit vs. Antics of the Flesh?

 What Paul was emphasizing in these verses is that the gifts of the Spirit are for the blessing and strengthening of others, not for our own edification.
 Notice the words love, strengthening, helpful, and maturity.
 Without these important qualities the spiritual gifts do not glorify God, help others, and are completely useless.

 "Love should be our highest goal," says Paul.
-We love God and seek to glorify Him by using these gifts to edify the Body.
-If the Body is not edified while using these gifts, if people are getting all the attention and glory, something is wrong.
+If people are getting all the attention and glory, something is wrong.
 Love and the desire to glorify God are absent and the Holy Spirit is grieved.

 Hysteria is not spritiual